Laptop Mag Verdict

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Bigger is better, particularly when it comes to the Dell XPS 17.
 Since its reemergence onto the premium laptop market, the big brother of the XPS 15 and 13 has flexed its muscle at every turn, serving up big heaps of performance, a head-turning 17-inch display, and excellent audio.
 And it has done so without being any bigger or heavier than your average 15-inch laptop.
-It’s big alright, but big where it counts, earning it a place on our best laptops page.
+It’s big alright, but big where it counts, earning it a place on our best laptops and best 4K laptops pages.

 However, it’s also pretty big in the pricing department with a $2,949 sticker (for our configuration); that’s sure to leave all but the most deep-pocketed shoppers clutching their wallets.
 And while all that power and a super high-res display is tantalizing, it does put a major dent in the endurance.
 But if ridiculous power in an easy-to-manage form factor is your deal, the Dell XPS 17’s shortcomings are mere quibbles.

 I quickly learned that all the power under the XPS 17’s hood comes at a steep price –– to the tune of $2,949.
 My review unit has a 2.3-GHz Intel Core i7-11800H processor with 32GB of RAM, a 1TB M.2 NVMe PCIe SSD, an integrated Intel UHD Graphics GPU, an Nvidia GeForce RTX 3060 GPU with 6GB of VRAM and a 17-inch, 3840 x 2400 touchscreen display.
 If you want the Core i9-11900H processor, it’ll cost you $2,599, but you’ll only get half the RAM with a 1920 x 1200-pixel non-touch display.